The Freedom of Information Act

 Since January 2005, any person who makes a request to us in writing (including email) for information has the right to be told whether or not we have that information and a right to see it.

 You can make a request for any information you would like to have, though there are some types of information that are exempt from disclosure.

-Information that the Royal Borough routinely publishes is listed in the Freedom of Information Publication Scheme.
+Information that the Royal Borough of Greenwich routinely publishes is listed in the Freedom of Information Publication Scheme.

 How do I make a request?

 To make a request for information you must contact us in writing (this includes email) and you should give your name, an address for correspondence (this includes an email address) and outline the information requested.

 When sending an email, please add a title in the subject line.
 If there's no title, the email may not reach us.
 Send your email to email@example.com with 'Freedom of Information request' in the subject line.

 We will let you know, in writing, whether the information you have requested is available.
 If it is, the information will be sent to you.

 The Freedom of Information Act allows the council 20 working days to deal with a request for information.

 What if I am not happy with the council's response?